The Age of Wireless Headphones

 First things first: which kind of wireless headphones are you talking about?
 Even though both Wireless Headphones Work in the same way, there are two main kinds.

-The first kind are radio frequency wireless headphones, sometimes abbreviated as RF wireless headphones.
+The first kind is radio frequency wireless headphones, sometimes abbreviated as RF wireless headphones.
 These headphones pass a signal between a frequency of 3kHz to 300 GHz, through the air to a receiver connected to a TV or stereo.
-These can extend for over 100ft, but are restrained by solid materials and other wireless devices interfering with the signal.
-Just as it sounds, it uses frequencies similar to a radio to communicate with the receiver.
+These can extend for over 100ft but are restrained by solid materials and other wireless devices interfering with the signal.
+Just as it sounds, it uses frequencies similar to radio to communicate with the receiver.

 For more information on how Bluetooth works, visit the official website here.

 The Main Differences Between Wireless and Wired Headphones